 - Keep me updated with any changes in your home that may affect your child.
 I am not here to judge, purely to help care for your child and support you as much as I can.

-This turned out to be a list rather than a letter, but I thought it might be slightly less of a preachy ramble this way.
-This is also just some of the things I would like to say, but I want to keep things general and hopefully helpful.
+This turned out to be a list rather than a letter, but I thought it might be slightly less of a ramble this way.
+This is also just some of the things I could say, but I want to keep things general and hopefully helpful.

 Is there anything you want to add or ask?
 Let me know!